derkandre/Traffic-Ticket-Registry-System/README.md

 # Traffic Ticket Registry System
-A required group project for IT104/L Computer Programming 2 throughout the entire 2nd semester.
+A required group project for our Programming 2 subject throughout the entire 2nd semester.

 This project is published on Github as a way for our group to gain valuable learning oppportunities in utilizing the platform.